MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 - Not wanting employees to have to visit the experience of another subsidiary.
 - International legal entities that need control over the content.
 - Presenting international content in a different language that won't overlap with existing content (for example, English experience, Spanish experience, and so on).
-- Content specific to frontline workers (for example, Dashboard and resources with the frontline worker focus such as tasks, shifts, approvals, and top news).
+- Content specific to frontline workers (for example, dashboard and resources with the frontline worker focus such as tasks, shifts, approvals, and top news).

 If creating multiple experiences, make sure you don't have any overlap with your content authors, content plan, or audience groups.
 Overlap will require you to manually manage the content across each experience.

 ##### Scenarios for card-level targeting and end-user personalization

 - Creating a mix of corporate- and department-specific content (for example, centralized HR or corporate communications).
-- Decluttering the Dashboard to prevent cards from appearing to employees who wouldn't use them frequently.
+- Decluttering the dashboard to prevent cards from appearing to employees who wouldn't use them frequently.

 When you're using card-level targeting, consider testing your dashboard with different audience groups to ensure your audiences are seeing the content you want them to.